A Field of Practice

 The Coherence Record

-The build record of DRI™ — published at the pace the work moves.
-What the diagnostic pipeline has found, where the methodology falls short, and what it cannot yet see.
-15 entities.
-5 sectors.
-Limitations disclosed.
+The Coherence Record is the build record of DRI™ — published at the pace the work moves.
+Each edition documents what the diagnostic pipeline has found, what the methodology can and cannot see, and where the limitations are.

 The Ecosystem

-DRI™ is developed by Justin R. Greenbaum, powered by Greenbaum Labs.
-The work is published in the open.
+DRI™ is developed and advanced by Justin R. Greenbaum, powered by the infrastructure at Greenbaum Labs.
+The diagnostic method — Coherence — is published regularly on Substack, where Failure Modes and Field Notes are explored in depth.

 Engage With the Practice